vlutton/encore-ui/src/grid/README.md

 The code sample below will probably give the clearest context of how grids work.
 Note that the `.pure-g` also has a `clear` class attached because title containers on `rxPage` components are defaulted to float left.

 You'll find that the grid components will not have borders or padding within the grid units themselves.
-If you need white space between grid columns, you can nest a `<div>` inside each grid unit and style the child container.
+If you need white space between grid columns, adding a `columns` class to the `.pure-g` container will give padding of 1.5ems per each individual cell, or 3ems together.